Union Mills in Carroll County, Maryland — The American Northeast (Mid-Atlantic)

 Southern sympathizer William Shriver, whose slave-owning brother Andrew K. Shriver lived across the Littlestown Turnpike and supported the Union, invited Stuart to have breakfast with his family.
 William, who opposed slavery had six sons in the Confederate army.
 Shriver’s daughter Sally later wrote, “Our table [was] surrounded by so many shining lights—Majors, Colonels, Captains, Doctors, and to crown all, those two noble Generals (Fitzhugh) Lee and Stuart who sang ‘If you want to be a bully boy, join the cavalry’.”
 Stuart asked sixteen year old T. Herbert Shriver to act as a guide on the roads to Hanover.
 In exchange, he said, he would sponsor him to the Virginia Military Institute (the next year, Cadet Shriver fought in the May 15 Battle of New Market).

 Location.
-39° 40.015′ N, 77° 1.054′ W. Marker is in Union Mills, Maryland, in Carroll County.
-Marker can be reached from Littlestown Pike (Maryland Route 97).
+This marker has been replaced by another marker nearby.
+It was located near 39° 40.015′ N, 77° 1.054′ W. Marker was in Union Mills, Maryland, in Carroll County.
+Marker could be reached from Littlestown Pike (Maryland Route 97).
+Marker was in the park next to the Miller’s House.
 Touch for map.
-Marker is in park next to the Miller’s House.
-Marker is in this post office area: Westminster MD 21158, United States of America.
+Marker was at or near this postal address: 3311 Littlestown Pike, Westminster MD 21158, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Defiance at Union Mills (here, next to this marker); Gettysburg Campaign (here, next to this marker); a different marker also named Union Mills (about 300 feet away, measured in a direct line); Pennsylvania (approx. 4.6 miles away in Pennsylvania); First Lutheran Parsonage (approx. 6.1 miles away); Westminster MD War Memorial (approx. 6.2 miles away); The Rosser Raid (approx. 6.3 miles away); Christ Reformed Church (approx. 6.4 miles away in Pennsylvania).
+At least 8 other markers are within 6 miles of this location, measured as the crow flies.
+Defiance at Union Mills (here, next to this marker); Gettysburg Campaign (here, next to this marker); a different marker also named Union Mills (here, next to this marker); a different marker also named Union Mills (about 300 feet away, measured in a direct line); World War II Memorial (approx. 0.2 miles away); World War I Memorial (approx. 0.2 miles away); Pennsylvania (approx. 4.6 miles away in Pennsylvania); Just Government League (approx. 5½ miles away).
 Touch for a list and map of all markers in Union Mills.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 1,619 times since then and 35 times this year.
+This page was last revised on August 28, 2020.
+It was originally submitted on October 15, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 1,750 times since then and 6 times this year.
 Photos: 1, 2. submitted on October 15, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. J. Prats was the editor who published this page.